 Gelsemium is not so fearful or anxiety-ridden like our next patient, the ever UNpopular…

-Pulsatilla is another clingy remedy but they are actually better for reassurance whereas Arsenicum won’t believe you, it doesn’t matter how many times you say, “You’re going to be fine!” it’s never enough!
+Pulsatilla is another clingy remedy but they are actually better for reassurance whereas Arsenicum cannot be reassured!
+They won’t believe you, it doesn’t matter how many times you tell them, “You’re going to be fine!” it’s never enough!
 Pulsatilla’s clinginess doesn’t make you feel trapped, your heart actually goes out to them, as they project a piteous picture, making you want to help; with Arsenicum, you just want to get away!
-Not surprisingly, most Pulsatilla cases are children’s cases (colds, flus, chicken pox, measles, conjunctivitis, ear infections, ailments from creamy foods or fatty foods, like too much pizza or too much ice cream…) I know that every time Shana is sick and she starts to cry, she just looks so sad, I go right for the Pulsatilla without even thinking about it!
+Not surprisingly, most Pulsatilla cases are children’s cases (colds, flus, chicken pox, measles, conjunctivitis, ear infections, ailments from creamy foods or fatty foods, like too much pizza or too much ice cream…) I know that every time Shana is sick and she starts to cry, she just looks so sad and pitiful, I go right for the Pulsatilla without even thinking about it!
 It doesn’t matter what the illness is, it could be anything–menstrual cramps, a headache or whatever–it doesn’t matter; the Pulsatilla look is unmistakable!
 They’re sad, they’re pitiful and better for attention, hugging and reassurance.
 See my article “The Pulsatilla Child” for more information on this often-used remedy in childhood:

 Compare this with our next remedy…